About Valencia College

 The following have been landmark events in the history of the College:

-- Being granted full accreditation by the Southern Association of Colleges and Schools in 1969
+· 1969 – Granted full accreditation by the Southern Association of Colleges and Schools

-- Changing its name from Valencia Junior College to Valencia Community College in 1971
+· 1971 – Changed its name from Valencia Junior College to Valencia Community College

-- Adding Osceola County to the college district in 1974
+· 1974 – Added Osceola County to the college district

-- Co-founding DirectConnect to UCF in 2005, to provide Valencia students with guaranteed admission to the University of Central Florida
+· 2005 – Co-founded DirectConnect to UCF, to provide Valencia students with guaranteed admission to the University of Central Florida

-- Changing its name from Valencia Community College to Valencia College and began offering bachelor's degrees in 2011
+· 2011 – Changed its name from Valencia Community College to Valencia College

-In response to a burgeoning student population, the college anticipates opening additional campuses during the next decade, including one in the Poinciana community.
+In response to a burgeoning student population, the college anticipates opening additional campuses during the next decade, including one in the Poinciana community scheduled to open during this academic year.

 Valencia College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate and Bachelor’s degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Valencia College.
 The Commission’s address and contact numbers are provided to enable interested constituents to (1) learn about the accreditation status of the institution, (2) file a third-party comment at the time of the institution’s decennial review, or (3) file a complaint against the institution for alleged non-compliance with a standard or requirement.
 Normal inquiries about the college, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the appropriate department at Valencia College and not to the Commission’s office.